haru0130/ros2_mypkg/README.md

 ### **Talker**
 * **Function**

-  Talker counts up the numbers and sends them to the listener with the topic "countup".
+  Node "Talker" counts up the numbers and sends them to the listener with the topic "countup".

 *  **Run Script**